ORANGE CAULIFLOWER “CHICKEN”

 I then fried these to a crisp in some oil, but you can also opt to bake or even air-fry these if you’d like!

 The cooked and crisp cauliflower florets ready to be cooked with the sauce!

 I had some navel oranges in hand and squeezed up some fresh juice for the glaze with a few added ingredients to give that perfect sweet and tangy flavour.
-This is a glaze recipe I can't wait to try with tofu and in stir-fries too!
+This is an orange glaze recipe I can’t wait to try with tofu and in stir-fries too.